hth313/OS4/doc/basics.rst

 forms are easily converted between by increment (or decrement) the key code by one.
-The reason for the two forms is that the internal key tables use an index starting at 0 (0--79 form), but 0 is reserved for an empty assignment slot in the key assignment registers, so the number is incremented by one, giving the 1--80 form, which makes it possible to tell a deleted assignment apart from an active assignment.
+The reason for the two forms is that the internal key tables use an index starting at 0 (0--79 form), but 0 is reserved for an empty assignment slot in the key assignment registers.
+The solution is to increment the key-code by one, giving the 1--80 form, which makes it possible to tell an inactive assignment apart from an active assignment.

 Internal key tables are just an array of function codes where we take advantage of the extra two bits in a ROM word to decode a special